LasseRosenow/riot-runtime-config/README.md

 ### Add custom schema to the registry

-The registry itself already comes with many configuration schemas that live within the `sys` root configuration group.
-But sometimes an application needs some custom runtime configurations that are too specific for the registry to abstract, so it is possible to register a custom CS within the `app` root configuration group.
+The registry itself already comes with many configuration schemas that live within the `sys` configuration namespace.
+But sometimes an application needs some custom runtime configurations that are too specific for the registry to abstract, so it is possible to register a custom CS within the `app` configuration namespace.
-One MUST NOT register a custom schema within the `sys` root configuration group, as this is a reserved space and using it would almost certainly result in conflicts whenever RIOT gets updated.
+One MUST NOT register a custom schema within the `sys` configuration namespace, as this is a reserved space and using it would almost certainly result in conflicts whenever RIOT gets updated.

 Below is a diagram that shows the behavioral flow of adding a custom schema: